ngmarchant/activeeval-experiments/README.md

 # Experiments for "A general framework for label efficient online evaluation with asymptotic guarantees"

-This folder contains files required to reproduce the experiments for the following paper:
+This repository contains files required to reproduce the experiments for the following paper:

 > N. G. Marchant and  B. I. P. Rubinstein.
 (2020) "A general framework for